kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

         name: test-secret
 ```

-Alternatively, you can add the env property by editing Function's specification directly.
+Alternatively, you can add the env property by editing a Function's specification directly.

 #### Mounting Secrets to Kubernetes Deployments